rwynn/monstache-site/src/index.md

 - Index the content of GridFS files

-- Support for propogating hard/soft deletes
+- Support for propogating hard/soft document deletes

-- Support for propogating database and collection drops
+- Support for propogating database and collection drops as index deletes

 - Optional custom document routing in Elasticsearch